widrapp/documentation/README.md

 * `app` : manages external apps, such as the weather app
 * `user` : manages all user related actions

-### Platforms

-In addition to controllers commands can be executed against a specific platform.
-Those are pre-defined in Widr and support a number of operations based on what is possible via their public APIs.
-See the list of platform commands for a detailed list of available platforms.

-A platform can be specified using `@platform[platform_name]`, or can be abbreviated to only the platform name as the subject of the command.

-For instance, both examples are valid:
-* `@platform[youtube] get likes`
-* `youtube get likes`

 ### Target and request users

 A command will target 2 types of users: